DhadGP8/-DhadGP8-Release-1/UI Elements/README.md

-### Here we Uploaded User interface elements that we designed like :
+### Here we've uploaded User interface elements that we designed such as,

-* Buttons
+- Buttons

-* Backgrounds
+- Backgrounds

-* Images
+- Images

 etc..